 Q: I have a centipede grass lawn and have been noticing some dallisgrass scattered around the yard.
 I have been using sethoxydim broadcasted and it has been somewhat effective.
 But do you know of a better post-emergent alternative?
 Also, can you recommend any effective pre-emergent herbicides I can use on the dallisgrass that won’t hurt the other grasses in the lawn?

 A: Dallisgrass is very hard to control with a post emergent herbicide.
 The professional product Revolver has some effect but I doubt you can find it to buy at homeowner quantities.
-CAMA/MSMA crabgrass herbicides do OK but they are going to be taken off the market after this year.
-I think Roundup is your best bet.
+I think spraying Roundup to kill clumps is your best bet.

 Notes from Dr. Tim Murphy

 Sethoxydim G-Pro is the only selective option for dallisgrass control in centipede.
 Dallisgrass is only moderately sensitive to sethoxydim and repeat applications are necessary.

 Research at Clemson University showed that 3 applications of sethoxydim at intervals of 2 to 6 weeks apart gave about 85% control.
 I would suggest that sethoxydim be applied at the high rate on about at 3 week intervals.
 Use 3 applications per year during the summer months.

 Treat when there is good soil moisture and dallisgrass is actively growing.
 Plan on doing this program for 2 to 3 years.
 This program will also suppress bermudagrass in centipedegrass.
 Other than this, glyphosate is the only other option for dallisgrass control in centipede.

 My advice: If there are a few dallisgrass plants, dig them up, or spot spray glyphosate.
 It is very difficult to selectively control dallisgrass in centipede.